tarunsingh2002office/Reeloid-FastAPI/README.md

-# Reeloid Python Django Backend
+# Reeloid Python FastAPI Backend

-Reeloid is a **Django-based backend** designed to support the Reeloid app.
-It provides REST APIs, authentication, Celery task management, and database operations using MongoDB and MySQL.
+Reeloid is a **FastAPI-based backend** designed to support the Reeloid app.
+It provides REST APIs, authentication, Celery task management, and database operations using MongoDB.

 ---

 ## 🚀 Features

-- ✅ **Django REST Framework (DRF)** for API development
+- ✅ **FASTAPI** for API development
 - ✅ **MongoDB ** database support
 - ✅ **Celery** for asynchronous task execution
 - ✅ **Redis** for caching and task queueing